A lightcone catalogue from the Millennium-XXL simulation: improved spatial interpolation and colour distributions for the DESI BGS: Halo interpolation

 The left panel of Fig.~\ref{fig:xi_interpolation} shows the clustering in real space.
 The monopole is shown by the solid lines in the upper panel, for the cases of linear interpolation, constant acceleration interpolation, cubic interpolation, and no interpolation (i.e. a single snapshot).
 In real space, the monopole, $\xi_0(r)$, is equivalent to the real-space correlation function, $\xi(r)$.
 The quadrupole is also plotted, which should be zero in real space, but on large scales we see some variation due to cosmic variance.
 Since the mocks were all constructed from the same simulation, with observer placed at the same position, the same variations are seen on large scales.

-The lower panels show the difference in the monopole and quadrupole, relative to the linear interpolation case, scaled by a factor of $r$.
+The lower panels show the difference in the monopole, quadrupole and hexadecapole, relative to the linear interpolation case, scaled by a factor of $r$.
 The blue shaded region indicates a jackknife error, using 100 jackknife samples, which is an estimate of the error due to cosmic variance.
 On large scales, this error is larger than the scatter between curves, since they all have the same large-scale structure.
 The grey shaded region shows the jackknife error on $r\Delta \xi$ \citep[equation 14 of][]{Grove2021}, which is an estimate of the noise between pairs of simulations that have the same density field.
 This noise is measured for each pair of mocks, and the average noise is plotted.
 On small scales, these two errors are comparable.

 For these 4 different mocks, the real-space clustering on large scales ($r>20~\hMpc$) is in good agreement with each other.
 On smaller scales, the different interpolation methods remain in good agreement, but there is a large difference at $\sim 0.6~\hMpc$ compared to the mock built from a single snapshot.
 It is likely that these differences are because of how halo mergers are implemented in the lightcone, which is not perfect.
-On very small scales, there is a halo exclusion effect in the snapshot, where if two haloes were positioned very closely together, the halo finder would identify a single halo.
-When interpolating merging haloes, there is no constraint on the minimum separation, leading to an excess of pairs at small separations.
+In our scheme, each halo is interpolated towards the position of its descendant at the next snapshot, so two merging haloes will be interpolated directly towards each other.
+In reality, the merging haloes would not collide head-on, but the smaller halo would be stripped as it passes close to the larger halo.
+When they merger, the pair separation of haloes in the snapshot will be larger compared to using interpolation, leading to a stronger clustering signal at $\sim 0.6~\hMpc$.
+On even smaller scales there is a halo exclusion effect in the snapshot, where if two haloes were positioned very closely together, the halo finder would identify a single halo.
+This results in the monopole being $\xi_0(r) \sim -1$ in the snapshot for $r \lesssim 0.3~\hMpc$.
+There is no constraint on the minimum separation when doing interpolation, so the clustering on these scales is stronger.